uber/rides-android-sdk/samples/login-with-auth-code-demo/README.md

 # Login via Uber without SDK - Demo App

-This app demonstrates how a third party app can integrate Login via Uber to their app without using the rides-android-sdk using proof-key code exchange, RFC-7636 (https://datatracker.ietf.org/doc/html/rfc7636).
+This app demonstrates how a third party app can integrate Login via Uber to their app without using the rides-android-sdk using applink flow with proof-key code exchange, RFC-7636 (https://datatracker.ietf.org/doc/html/rfc7636).

 Here are the main components of the app -